MorganResearchLab/scarecrow/README.md

 ### Issues

+* Change pngs from harvest to output to barcode_positions basename rather than log basename
+* weed needs updating to work on SAM or FASTQ not just SAM
 * Input validation needs coding
 * Jitter does not currently apply to UMI or insert sequence
   - if UMI on same read and downstream then may need position updating before extraction